-In order to be considered, you need to be over the age of 21.
+In order to be considered to adopt a step-child , you need to be over the age of 21.
 You must be married to, in a civil partnership with, or been living been with child’s parent for at least two years.
 In addition, you must have lived with the child for at least six months prior to the application.

 As long as you meet these criteria, the first step is to give written notice to your local authority of your intention to apply to adopt.
 You must do this a minimum of three months prior to your application to court for an adoption order (and a maximum of two years in advance).
 There is no specific form of wording for the notice, although some local authorities have a suggested form for you to use.
 This notice then triggers an obligation by the local authority to undertake an investigation and prepare a detailed report for the court.
 Examples of matters that must be considered within that report are the suitability of the adopter, the child’s wishes and feelings, the relationship the child has with relatives, including both birth parents, what efforts have been made to locate, contact and seek the views of an absent birth parent, the child’s particular needs and the likely effect on that child throughout his or her life.